zanders3/zanders3.github.com/source/_posts/Dungeon-Heart.md

 - C#
 categories:
 - Portfolio
+thumbnail: /2013/01/27/Dungeon-Heart/screen1.jpg
+description: Dungeon Heart was a game made in 48 hours with Alex Trowers and Leanne Bayley as part of the 2013 Global Game Jam game jamming competition.
 ---

-Dungeon Heart was a game made in 48 hours with the [Alex Trowers](http://alextrowers.blogspot.co.uk/) and [Leanne Bayley](http://huhjustablog.blogspot.co.uk/) as part of the 2013 [http://globalgamejam.org/](Global Game Jam) game jamming competition.
+Dungeon Heart was a game made in 48 hours with [Alex Trowers](http://alextrowers.blogspot.co.uk/) and [Leanne Bayley](http://huhjustablog.blogspot.co.uk/) as part of the 2013 [Global Game Jam](http://globalgamejam.org/) game jamming competition.
 We even managed to get a good 7 hours sleep and got the game we planned to make finished on time!

 Since we used Unity you can [play the full game here](/dungeonheart)!